robby-rob/docker-airbyte/README.md

 # docker-airbyte

-Airbyte with an nginx reverse proxy
+Airbyte with an Nginx reverse proxy